Elder Shafer’s Visit

 Our entire family remained hospitalized for a total of 5 days after which we were remanded to a home quarantine for another 4 days.
 During this time, we were especially thankful for the kind assistance of the staff at Royal Angkor Hospital, the Doctors of the Cambodia Ministry of Health (in cooperation with the World Health Organization) and the staff at the United States Embassy in Phnom Penh.

-We are also ever thankful to each of our friends and loved ones in the USA who have devoted their time to praying for our health and efforts over here.
+We are also ever thankful to each of our friends and loved ones in the USnA who have devoted their time to praying for our health and efforts over here.
 We are thankful to report that since our recovery almost 9 weeks ago we have been spared any significant or lastng illnesses which has finally opened the door for us to begin actively ministering to others.

 In love,